 Explore the rich history and enduring legacy of one of the world’s most renowned hat brands – Stetson

 Born from the dreams of John B. Stetson in 1865, this iconic brand has come to symbolize the rugged, innovative spirit of the American West.
 Join us as we delve into the origins of Stetson hats, from the legendary “Boss of the Plains” hat to the modern styles we see today.

 Discover how this illustrious hat maker has navigated over 130 years in the industry, continuously setting standards for quality, durability, and style.
 A Stetson isn’t just a hat, it’s a piece of American history that will continue to grace heads and shape the future of hat fashion indefinitely.

 The Legacy and Quality of Stetson Hats

-In 1865, with $100, John B. Stetson rented a small room, bought the tools he needed, bought $10 worth of fur and the John B. Stetson Hat Company was born.
-A year later the “Hat of the West” or the now famous “Boss of the Plains” hat was born and the name Stetson was on its way to becoming the mark of quality, durability, innovation and beauty.
+In 1865, with $100, John B. Stetson rented a small room, bought the tools he needed, purchased $10 worth of fur, and the John B. Stetson Hat Company was born.
+A year later, the “Hat of the West” or the now-famous “Boss of the Plains” hat was created, and the name Stetson was on its way to becoming synonymous with quality, durability, innovation, and beauty.

-The longevity and history of the John B. Stetson Company is based on innovation and quality!
+The longevity and history of the John B. Stetson Company are based on innovation and quality!
 John B. Stetson led the hat industry his entire career by designing new hat styles for fashion and function.
-When it came to quality it was his creed and for the past 130 years it has so stamped the product that the name and the word are synonymous.
+When it came to quality, it was his creed, and for the past 130 years, it has so stamped the product that the name and the word are synonymous.

-Stetson is the standard in hats, the essence of the spirit of the West and an icon of everyday American lifestyle.
-Because of its authentic American heritage, Stetson remains as a part of history and, for the same reason will continue into the future.
+Stetson is the standard in hats, the essence of the spirit of the West, and an icon of everyday American lifestyle.
+Because of its authentic American heritage, Stetson remains a part of history and, for the same reason, will continue into the future.

 Stetson, it’s not just a hat, it’s the hat.